 The Program Coordinator is Gerry Dicker.
 Karina Morgenstein is our Activity Specialist.
 There are many volunteers who run or help run our activities including Bobbi & Charles Baker, Joyce Berger, Libby Eglin, Herb Ehrmann, Ellyn Gelson, Barbara & Chuck Hand, Marlene & Nick Leone and Marge Young.
 Chaverim also has a Parent Advisory Committee.

 How do I join Chaverim?

-You can attend a few activities to see if Chaverim is right for you.
+You can attend a few activities to see if Chaverim is right for you (we suggest 3 to get a good feel of the program).
 You can get a copy of the calendar mailed to you by calling the office.
 If you call the office and request an application and information packet it will be mailed to you.
 If you fill it out and return it with your check you will begin to receive the monthly calendar.
 Then you just attend activities as you wish.